If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Soak sea shells overnight in room temperature water, then boil them to remove dirt and debris.
+• Soak shells in room temperature water, then boil them to remove dirt and bacteria.

-• Use tweezers and a microfiber cloth to clean shells, avoiding bleach to preserve color.
+• Use tweezers and a microfiber cloth to clean crevices; avoid bleach to preserve natural color.

-• Polish sea shells with mineral oil for a natural shine and to preserve them.
+• Polish clean shells with mineral oil to restore their shine and protect the surface.

 How to Clean Shells Without Losing Color